tsaofa/Projects/README.md

 For any retailer, demand forecsting is important for proper planning and inventory management.
 This project details the use of the ARIMA model to conduct time-series prediction on a set of retail items.
 Plotly was used again to generate interactive visualization.
 Details can be found in the Jupyter Notebook link below.

-**Topics and Tools**: time-series analysis, seasonality decomposition, ARIMA, Plotly
+**Topics and Tools**: time-series analysis, seasonality decomposition, ARIMA

 [Jupyter Notebook](https://github.com/tsaofa/Projects/blob/master/Demand%20Forecasting/Store%20Demand%20Forecasting.ipynb)